melaniebrgr/learning-computer-science/05-system-design/03-cloud-services/03-aws-block-storage.md

 S3 can be connected to from a browser over the (public) internet, accessed via a REST API, and from EC2 over the internet or an S3 Gateway.
 When accessing S3 from EC2, it is recommended to create a role with a policy granting access, instead of storing a secret access key on the EC2 instance.
 In total, a S3 object is made up of the data itself, metadata, and a global unique identifier.
 Metadata can include a key, version ID, sub-resources, access control information, and more.

 Use cases for S3 include backing up of data, static web site hosting, media hosting, software delivery, bit torrenting (object can be retrieved by bit torrent).
 Objects up to 5GB in size can be uploaded to S3 in a single put operation, the multipart upload API must be used for larger objects up to 5TB in size.
 CloudFront can be used to accelerate data upload.
+5TB is the maximum size.

 There are 8 Amazon S3 **storage classes**.
 All share 11 9's of durability but vary slightly in other aspects of availability, zones, fees, and latency.
 The different storage classes generally align with 3 different types of file access patterns: frequent, infrequent and archival.